rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 ΓΠ.Υ1(ΓΠ.fib_slow)(23)
 ```

 The following takes 10 seconds.
-Uncomment if you want proof.
+Uncomment if you want to see the time per iteration: about 1,000 ms; YES, a full second!

 ```{code-cell} ipython3
 # timeit(ΓΠ.Υ1(ΓΠ.fib_slow)(23))
 ```

 Without linearization, Fibonacci 500 would not complete in $10^{30}$ times the Age of the Universe.
 One way to linearize is tail recursion.
 Another way is [memoization](#memoization) (_sic:_ not _memorization_).

 +++